candry1/Caraway-UI/README.md

 # Caraway-UI
-Class Project where we created an interface for a start-up company
+Class Project where we created an interface for a start-up company: https://www.caraway.health/

 Code Repo: https://github.com/adamaripici/projectCode